Right Now (Leon Jackson album): Promotion

-"When You Believe" was released as the winner's single in December 2007.
-Like many X Factor winner singles, it entered the United Kingdom chart at #1, staying there for 3 weeks, and #1 in Ireland.
-The song was gone from the charts by early February 2008.
+"When You Believe" was released as Jackson's winner's single in December 2007, and served as the lead single from the album.
+It debuted atop the singles charts in the United Kingdom where it remained for 3 weeks, as well as reaching the top of the singles charts in Ireland and his native Scotland.
 The single sold 490,000 copies.
 The single was available to download from midnight after the result of the show on 15 December 2007, and a CD was rush-released mid-week, on 19 December 2007.
-This is unusual as most new singles are released on a Monday to gain maximum sales for the UK Singles Chart the following Sunday.
+This was unusual, as most new singles are released on a Monday to gain maximum sales for the UK Singles Chart the following Sunday.
 Exceptions included the previous two X Factor winners whose singles were released in this fashion, in order for them to compete to be the Christmas number-one single, which they all became.
-A video for the single was made by each of the final four of the series: Jackson, Rhydian Roberts, Same Difference and Niki Evans.
-However, only the winner's version of the song and video was released.
+The song ended 2007 as the year's third biggest-selling single in the UK.